jlbradley1844/jlbradley1844.github.io/_drafts/about-that-coup-attempt.md

 power in the clergy *were* fanatical by any fair description;
-obscurantist, anti-science, superstitious and anti-Western (that is, in opposition to European enlightenment philosophies, of which the noble class in Persia was actually both aware and fearful).
-To be a clergy was no disqualification from following the Baha'i Faith; indeed, many of the first followers of the Babi and Baha'i Faiths were themselves clergymen or serious students of Islam.
+obscurantist, anti-science, superstitious and anti-Western (that is, in opposition to European enlightenment philosophies, of which the noble class in Persia was actually both acutely aware of and fearful).
+To be a clergy was no
+disqualification from following the Baha'i Faith; indeed, many of the first followers of the Babi and Baha'i Faiths were themselves clergymen or serious students of Islam.